Featured image of post Lightweight Docker in WSL without Docker Desktop

 sudo service docker restart

-With this environment variable set, tools like Testcontainers and Localstack will work using the Docker engine installed in WSL.
+With DOCKER_HOST set, tools like Testcontainers and Localstack will use the Docker engine running inside WSL.

-💡 I wrote some posts about Testcontainer and Localstack.
+πŸ’‘ I wrote posts about Testcontainers and Localstack.

 Access from the command line Link to this section